I am a mathematical biologist by training and Machine Learning team leader, manager, and researcher in my current professional career.

 I work in their Global Artificial Intelligence Accelerator at Ericsson in Santa Clara, California (before the pandemic, now from my Santa Cruz home).
-Previously, I worked at Netflix in Los Gatos, California, and previously at the Institute of Marine Sciences, University of California, Santa Cruz.
-I have also been a European Union Marie Curie Fellow for the project "RAPIDEVO" at the University of California, Santa Cruz, and at the Polytechnic of Milan, Italy.
+Previously, I worked at Netflix in Los Gatos, California, and at the Institute of Marine Sciences at the University of California, Santa Cruz.
+Between 2012 and 2015, I was a Global Marie Curie Fellow at the University of California, Santa Cruz, and the Polytechnic of Milan, Italy.
 Before that, well, the past is the past, and it was mostly in my splendid Parma.